espressif/qrcode-demo/README.md

    .* unknown.png
    ```
 2. For each classifier, a PNG file with a 192x192 image.
 With the example above, `wifi.png` and `unknown.png`.

+If SD card is not detected when the demo starts up, it will proceed without this feature.

 ## License